Patrik Laine Game Preview: Blue Jackets vs. Bruins

 Laine Season Stats Insights

+- In 15 games this season, Laine has averaged 13:55 on the ice, while putting up a plus-minus of -9.

-- Laine has a goal in three of 12 contests this season, but no multi-goal games so far.
+- Laine has a goal in five of 15 contests this year, but no multi-goal games so far.

-- In four of 12 games this season, Laine has registered a point, but he has no games yet with multiple points.
+- In seven of 15 games this year, Laine has registered a point, but he has no games yet with multiple points.

-- In one of 12 games this year, Laine has had an assist, but has yet to record two or more.
+- Laine has had an assist twice this season in 15 games played, but did not have multiple assists in either of those games.

 Sign up for Underdog fantasy today.